DJGam454/Projects/LLM with RAG/readme.md

 # LLM with RAG
-Implemented LLM with RAG to give insights on AWFIS company
+Implemented LLM with RAG to give investors insights on AWFIS company.